nadyab93/ToDo-List/README.md

 # Usage

 1) Add a Todo: Enter a task in the input field and click the "plus" button or press Enter to add it to the list.
 2) Toggle Complete: Click the checkbox next to a todo to mark it as complete or incomplete.
+Completed tasks will be crossed out automatically.
 3) Edit a Todo: Click the edit icon to switch to edit mode, change the text, and then click the "Save" button.
 4) Delete a Todo: Click the trash icon to delete the todo permanently.